 A death occurring at home is often the result of a long illness and although expected is still distressing.

 In such cases you should telephone the deceased’s doctor surgery and inform them, the doctor will attend as soon as possible to confirm and certify death.
 If the death has occurred outside surgery hours or if the deceased’s doctor is unavailable, it is usual for an ‘on-call’ doctor to attend.
 Once the doctor has attended and has advised you that they can issue the medical certificate, you should contact ourselves and we will arrange to convey your loved one to our Chapel of Rest.
+If the death occurs overnight, it is usual to not contact the funeral director until the morning, however we are happy to come out it you wish, although this does incur an additional charge.

 At a nursing or residential home

 If the death occurs in a nursing or residential home, the Matron will make arrangements for the doctor to certify the death and contact your chosen funeral director.
-The Matron or Warden who will advise on the whereabouts of the appropriate certificate.

 Sudden deaths and the role of the coroner